There is something undeniably powerful about having big, defined shoulders.

-Varying your rep ranges is a fantastic tool to help your break through a strength plateau and continue making progress.
-For the majority of the time you’ll be perfectly fine training within a set rep range and applying progressive overload by micro-loading but there will inevitably come a point where you struggle to add any weight to the bar.
+Varying your rep ranges is a fantastic tool to help you break through a strength plateau and continue making progress.
+For the majority of the time you’ll be perfectly fine training within a set rep range and apply progressive overload by micro-loading but there will inevitably come a point where you struggle to add any weight to the bar.

 It’s at this point you could vary your rep ranges to help you break through this strength plateau and get things moving again.
 You have a couple of options: